integrated-land-simulator/model_description/descript/matsiro.md

 # Stomatal resistance

-For the calculation of stomatal resistance, a photosynthesis-stomatal model based on Farquhar et al. (1980), Ball (1988), and Collatz et al. (1990, 1991, 1992) is used.
-The code of SiB2 (Sellers et al., 1996) is used virtually unchanged, with the exception of the method for solving the resistance of the overall canopy.
+For the calculation of stomatal resistance, a photosynthesis-stomatal model based on @Farquhar1980-dm, @Ball1988-jh, and Collatz et al. [-@Collatz1990-pw;-@Collatz1991-lz;-@Collatz1992-hc] is used.
+The code of SiB2 [@Sellers1996-xi] is used virtually unchanged, with the exception of the method for solving the resistance of the overall canopy.
 A Jarvis-type empirical equation could be used instead; however, the explanation of this point is omitted here.

 ## Calculation of soil moisture stress factor

 Soil moisture stress with respect to transpiration is solved.
 By solving the soil moisture stress factor in each soil layer, and weighting with the root distribution in each layer, the stress factor of the overall soil is calculated.

-Referring to SiB2 (Sellers et al., 1996), the soil moisture stress in each layer is evaluated by the following equation:
+Referring to SiB2 [@Sellers1996-xi], the soil moisture stress in each layer is evaluated by the following equation:

 $$
  f_{w(k)} = [ 1 + \exp( 0.02 (\psi_{cr} - \psi_{k}) ) ]^{-1}